phalcon/documentation/docs/config.md

 ```

 ## Exceptions
-Any exceptions thrown in the [Phalcon\Config\Config][config] component will be of type [Phalcon\Config\Exception][config-exception].
+Any exceptions thrown in the [Phalcon\Config][config] component will be of type [Phalcon\Config\Exception][config-exception].
 You can use this exception to selectively catch exceptions thrown only from this component.

 ```php
 <?php